 Today, The Estuary provides a variety of nutrition, transportation, social services, activities, and fitness programs to residents in the nine communities of Chester, Clinton, Essex, Deep River, Killingworth, Lyme, Old Lyme, Old Saybrook, and Westbrook.
 Our services promote quality of life, community involvement, and independent living for persons 50 to 105!

 Meals-on-Wheels is available for homebound individuals.
 Four café sites serve hot lunches during the week.
 Estuary Medical Outpatient Transportation Service (EMOTS) to hospitals and medical appointments is available as well as weekly and monthly shopping trips and leisure trips.
-Health screenings, educational forums, benefits counseling, free health services, notary service, support groups, classes, exercise, clubs, cards, and more are all at ECSI!
+Health screenings, educational forums, benefits counseling, free health services, notary service, support groups, classes, exercise, clubs, cards, and more are all at The Estuary!

 In addition to providing necessary nutrition, The Estuary also provides daily activities, outpatient medical transportation, free health screenings and services, fitness programs, support groups, and more.
 Seniors comprise one of the most vulnerable demographics in our communities and are often at the greatest risk of institutionalization.
-By offering dietary and transportation assistance, as well as encouraging socialization and physical wellness, the Estuary Council is able to help seniors remain in their homes longer and maintain their independence, as well as foster healthy living and better quality of life.
+By offering dietary and transportation assistance, as well as encouraging socialization and physical wellness, The Estuary is able to help seniors remain in their homes longer and maintain their independence, as well as foster healthy living and better quality of life.

 Programming accounts for 86% of our annual expenses with only 14% going to administrative expenses.
 The Estuary remains dedicated to fiscal responsibility and continues to supports it’s numerous programs and services through a combination of state and foundation grants, fundraising, investments, and program income.